docker/docs/docker-hub/github.md

 Private" linking, a Service Hook should get automatically added to your GitHub repository.

-If your GitHub account link to the Docker Hub is "Limited Access", then you will need to add the Service Hook manually.
+If your GitHub account link to the Docker Hub is "Limited Access", then you need to add the Service Hook manually.

 To add, confirm, or modify the service hook, log in to GitHub, then navigate to